dadaatom/BetterConsole/README.md

 console.Write("Enter some text: ");
 string text = console.ReadLine();
 ```
 ### Console Components
 Console components can be described as linked lists where each node is a portion of text in a console line.
-The Write and WriteLine methods also accept `ConsoleComponents`.
+The Write and WriteLine methods also accept console components.
 #### Text Components
 Let's write a text component in the color green.
 ```